Go to Top

 }

-Here, the attacker can create any desired JavaScript function and further make value itself a Thenable with the then as a function.
+As a result, the attacker can create an arbitrary desired Javascript function and further make the value itself into a Thenable possessing the function then.

 Chunk.prototype.then = function <T>(